eomereu/nodejs/cheatSheet.md

 ***

 ### [Mongoose](https://mongoosejs.com/)
-Mongoose falls into a broader category known as ODMs (Object Document Mapper)
+Mongoose falls into a broader category known as ODMs (Object Document Mapper).
+The main reason we prefer **Mongoose** over **MongoDB** is to create our models and structure our data in a nice way.

 Install NPM Module:
 ```bash